-Their office, Lyman 106, is the main hub of the Department.
-They can answer most of your practical questions about payroll, registration, reimbursements, IDs, photocopying, mail, keys, etc.
+Chris and Jo are located in Lyman 106, the main hub of the Department.
+They can answer most of your practical questions about payroll, registration, reimbursements, IDs, photocopying, mail, keys, etc. Alex's office is 008 downstairs.

 Director of Graduate Studies: